rana-sylvatica/c-pad/README.md

 Note: if selling c-pad kits, PLEASE link to this repo (or your fork of this repo, if you modify the design) on your store page.
 If selling in-person, I would appreciate if it is communicated that this is an open-source project.

+All these files are posted as-is.
+This source is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.

 ### Compatibility

 The c-pad design files here are split into two versions.